Profits Tax Return and Supplementary Form to Profits Tax Return

 Profits Tax Return - Corporations (BIR51)Profits Tax Return - Persons Other Than Corporations (BIR52)Profits Tax Return - In Respect Of Non-Resident Persons (BIR54)

 A supplementary form is part of the Profits Tax Return.
 You must fill in the supplementary forms, if applicable, to report information on preferential regimes and tax incentives.
-Other forms (IR1478, IR1481 and IR1482) are also provided this year to report the required information in respect of taxation on specified foreign-sourced income and onshore gain on disposal of equity interests as well as profits tax concession for qualifying profits from eligible intellectual assets respecitvely.
-You are required to download the supplementary forms and other forms, as the case may be, and fill in the forms electronically.
+You are required to download the supplementary forms, as the case may be, and fill in the forms electronically.

-Modes of Return Filing and the corresponding data formats of Required Forms and supporting documents
+Modes of Return Filing and the corresponding data formats of Supplementary Forms and supporting documents

-Below are the supplementary forms to Profits Tax returns and other forms for download:
+Below are the supplementary forms to Profits Tax Returns for download:

 For year of assessment 2018/19 onwards